 Everything You Need to Know About Wall-Mounting a TV

 So you’re considering wall-mounting your flat screen TV, but you don’t know if it’s right for you?
-Good news, friend: we’ve got answers to all of the most important questions you might have about TV wall-mounting. everything-you-need-to-know As you’ll discover, it’s not a decision that should be taken lightly, as there are a lot of variables that should be taken into account before making the final call.
+Good news, friend: we’ve got answers to all of the most important questions you might have about TV wall-mounting.
+As you’ll discover, it’s not a decision that should be taken lightly, as there are a lot of variables that should be taken into account before making the final call.
 But don’t worry!
 Although making a decision like this can be stressful, we’re here to make things easier by guiding you through the decision process.
 Ultimately, we hope that this guide gives you the piece of mind you need to move forward on your TV wall-mounting quest.

 WHEN SHOULD YOU WALL-MOUNT A TV?